Back to Case Studies

 The work had to speed up analysis without weakening evidence quality.
 Each case needed to map to the same schema, outputs had to stay traceable back to the source material, and the workflow had to be practical for a spreadsheet-based team rather than built around specialist tools only analysts could run.

-What needed to happen
+What the team needed

 • A shared schema and data dictionary that could standardise extraction across ten themes